-As contributions from beneficiaries have decreased in relation to costs, the financial burden has been covered, increasingly, by working people under age 65 through higher general revenue taxes.
+As contributions from beneficiaries have decreased in relation to costs, the financial burden of Medicare has been covered, increasingly, by working people under age 65 through higher general revenue taxes.
 This financial burden on younger working people is compounded by the fact that the number of workers is shrinking in proportion to the growing number of Medicare beneficiaries.
-Moreover, many young workers are not able to afford their own health insurance, yet must contribute their taxes to Medicare coverage for seniors.
+Moreover, many young workers are not able to afford their own health insurance yet must contribute their taxes to Medicare coverage for seniors.

 The AAOS believes that most beneficiaries should assume greater cost-sharing responsibility for the Medicare program, with protections for low income beneficiaries, in order to preserve their access to quality care.
 There are a broad range of options that policy makers could consider for enhancing beneficiary cost-sharing, among them are:

 - Indexing Part B premiums to gradually raise the overall beneficiary proportion of Part B expenditures above 25%.

 - Further reducing the subsidy for Medicare Part B premiums for high-income beneficiaries so that they assume a greater share of program costs.

 - Increasing Part B deductibles and indexing them to better reflect the cost growth in the program.

 - Replacing the complex set of cost-sharing arrangements with a single standardized coinsurance rate.